DiarmuidM/charity-covid19/README.md

 ## Contact

-If you have any questions or queries regarding this work, or would like to discuss opportunities for collaboration, please contact Dr Diarmuid McDonnell [CONTACT DETAILS].
+If you have any questions or queries regarding this work, or would like to discuss opportunities for collaboration, please contact [Dr Diarmuid McDonnell](https://diarmuidm.github.io/charity-covid19/contact).